Applications Products Services Support About EuroSim

 the development of EuroSim.
 This on-going development is

 being performed by a consortium of Airbus Defence and Space

-Netherlands, Altran and the National Aerospace Laboratory NLR,
+Netherlands, Altran Netherlands and the Netherlands Aerospace Centre,

 and will result in future releases with even better real-time